Author Archives

 Employment Situation in July: State-Level Analysis

-Nonfarm payroll employment increased in 47 states and the District of Columbia in July compared to the previous month while three states (Oklahoma, Kentucky, and Tennessee) lost jobs.
-According to the Bureau of Labor Statistics, nationwide total nonfarm payroll employment increased by 943,000 in July, following an upwardly revised increase of 938,000 jobs in June.
-On a month-over-month basis, employment… Read More ›
+Nonfarm payroll employment increased in 46 states and the District of Columbia in July compared to the previous month while four states lost jobs.
+According to the Bureau of Labor Statistics, nationwide total nonfarm payroll employment increased by 528,000 in July, following a gain of 398,000 jobs in June.
+As of July 2022, the U.S. labor market is back to… Read More ›

 -